 - marine mammals;

-- sea turtles; and
+- sea turtles;

-- fish.
+- fish; and

+- other users (i.e., military).

 The noise generated from active acoustic sources (HRG sources) are potentially the most disruptive impact for a free-swimming individual or groups of marine mammals, turtles, and fish if they are in proximity to the source in operation.
 The effect of an active acoustic sound source is weighted most heavily out of all other potential impacting factors.
 Individual animals are vulnerable to injury if hit by the survey vessel or entangled by debris from the proposed action.
 Conditions of approval include the monitoring of an exclusion zone by a trained protected species observer for 30 minutes during pre-clearance.
-Impacts from the proposed activities to marine mammals, sea turtles, and fish have been mitigated to negligible.
+Impacts from the proposed activities to marine mammals, sea turtles, fish, and other users have been mitigated to negligible.